 City dining on a budget

-At Ukulele you can pick up a tofu or chicken Pad Thai for €15,90, and if you stick to tapas at Bistro Podenco you can keep the bill down and feed the kids for €10.
-Tuck into steak, egg and chips or a chicken and fruit salad at Popkorn which also offers a weekday dish of the day for just €11.
-If you’re in a big group and need to cater to a variety of tastes, Maybe not Bob’s can do pasta, pizza, steaks, burgers, veggie chilli, burgers and salads.
+At Ukulele you can snaffle up a tofu or chicken Pad Thai for €15,90, although some dishes on the menu are above our budget, there's still plenty of choice.
+If you stick to tapas at Bistro Podenco you can keep the bill down and feed the kids for €10.
+Tuck into pasta, hamburgers and sandwiches at Popkorn which also offers a weekday dish of the day for just €11.
+If you’re in a big group and need to cater to a variety of tastes, Maybe not Bob’s can do pasta, pizza, steaks, veggie chilli, burgers and salads.
 They don’t mind if you just order fries and a beer.

 You can get local cuisine and spätzle, or a vast choice of other dishes from omelettes to casseroles, with many choices on the menu costing less than €15 at Brasserie Bosso.
 Next door, Oscar’s offers steak and chips for €12.50, and has a menu with burgers, fishcakes and chilli all at budget prices.